benjaminion/upgrading-ethereum-book/src/book.md

     eth1_data_votes: List[Eth1Data, EPOCHS_PER_ETH1_VOTING_PERIOD * SLOTS_PER_EPOCH]
     eth1_deposit_index: uint64

 `eth1_data` is the latest agreed upon state of the Eth1 chain and deposit contract. `eth1_data_votes` accumulates [`Eth1Data`](/part3/containers/dependencies#eth1data) from blocks until there is an overall majority in favour of one Eth1 state.
-If a majority is not achieved by the time the list is full then it is cleared down and starts again. `eth1_deposit_index` is the total number of deposits that have been processed by the beacon chain (which is greater than or equal to the number of validators, as a deposit can top-up the balance of an existing validator).
+If a majority is not achieved by the time the list is full then it is cleared down and voting starts again from scratch. `eth1_deposit_index` is the total number of deposits that have been processed by the beacon chain (which is greater than or equal to the number of validators, as a deposit can top-up the balance of an existing validator).

+<a id="registry"></a>

     # Registry
     validators: List[Validator, VALIDATOR_REGISTRY_LIMIT]
     balances: List[Gwei, VALIDATOR_REGISTRY_LIMIT]

 The registry of [`Validator`](/part3/containers/dependencies#validator)s and their balances.
-The `balances` list is separated out as it changes relatively more broadly more frequently than the `validators` list.
+The `balances` list is separated out as it changes much more frequently than the `validators` list.
 Roughly speaking, balances of active validators are updated every epoch, while the `validators` list has only minor updates per epoch.
 When combined with SSZ tree hashing, this results in a big saving in the amount of data to be rehashed on registry updates.
+See also validator inactivity scores under [Inactivity](#inactivity) which we treat similarly.

     # Randomness
     randao_mixes: Vector[Bytes32, EPOCHS_PER_HISTORICAL_VECTOR]